 As for the cow’s milk, I simply swapped unsweetened hemp milk.
 When it comes to dairy milk alternatives, hemp milk is definitely my favorite for it’s nutrition benefits (Click HERE for the 8 reasons why hemp milk is my favorite plant-based milk.)
 However, if you don’t have hemp milk you can also substitute unsweetened almond milk.

-This whole grain, wheat and dairy free dinner biscuit recipe can be made with either spelt or barley flour.
-It’s delicious with chicken, fish or meat.
+This gluten free and dairy free dinner biscuit recipe tastes delicious with chicken, fish or meat.